by Katy Spink, DHC’s COO and Managing Partner

 * ADDENDUM, 1/5/2021

-Everyone who is following C&GT news (likely all of you reading this article!), will have seen
+Everyone who is following C> news (likely all of you reading this article!), will have seen the BMS news this week.

 We now know that a plant inspection of the Lonza Texas facility was, in fact, undertaken in early December, but due to shortfalls identified in that inspection, FDA did not approve.
 Chalk another CMC disappointment up to 2020, I suppose.

 This news primarily received attention in the media as the final nail in the coffin of the Celgene CVRs (to the tune of $6.4B for investors), but more importantly, it represents yet another disappointing delay in bringing a valuable and potentially life-saving treatment to patients.
-I can only hope that the resulting media attention on the relatively ‘unsexy’ topic of C&GT CMC will cast a spotlight for both sponsors and investors on the need to do better in the future.
+I can only hope that the resulting media attention on the relatively ‘unsexy’ topic of C> CMC will cast a spotlight for both sponsors and investors on the need to do better in the future.